9 Makeup Trends To Keep On Your Radar In 2024

 Abstract Shapes and Colors

-“Splashes of color were seen on the runway in Fashion Week, and it showed it could be done in a way that isn’t intimidating and can be fun,” encourages L’Oréal Paris League of Experts celebrity makeup artist, Allan Avendaño.
-Whether it’s a brush stroke of color, like Danessa Myricks Beauty Colorfix, a wash of eyeshadow color in a shocking, duo-chrome chartreuse, like Kulfi Beauty’s Zari Eyes Eyeshadow in Chammak Challo, we’re just having fun with makeup now.
+“Splashes of colour were seen on the runway in Fashion Week, and it showed it could be done in a way that isn’t intimidating and can be fun,” encourages L’Oréal Paris League of Experts celebrity makeup artist, Allan Avendaño.
+Whether it’s a brush stroke of colour, like Danessa Myricks Beauty Colorfix, or a wash of eyeshadow colour in a pastel shade like Violette FR's purple Yeux Paint Matte, we’re just having fun with makeup now.
 And for those who aren’t too handy with a brush or a liner, eye stickers like Simihaze Beauty Eye Play allow you to use your face as the ultimate art canvas.

 Blue Is Back, Baby

 Blue eyeshadow is as iconic as ever, showing no signs of going anywhere in 2024.
 “The cool thing about blue is that I’ve never seen it on anyone where it didn’t look really good on them,” says Half-Magic co-founder and makeup artist Donni Davy.
 “There are so many options within the blue world, from warmer electric blues to grungy navy blues to baby icy blues.”
-Davy suggests wading into the (blue) waters with a light and shimmery, semi-translucent shadow like Ami Cole Lid Joy in Los Angeles, before moving up to a bold eye paint like Half Magic CHROMEADDICTION Matte in Off The Deep End.
+Davy suggests wading into the (blue) waters with a light and shimmery, semi-translucent shadow before moving up to a bold eye paint like Half Magic CHROMEADDICTION Matte in Off The Deep End.
 “Eye paints are totally the lazy girl’s eyeshadow,” explains Davy.
 “If you don’t have a lot of time and you want your eyeshadow to pop, a matte eye paint will get you there fast without any fall-out.”
-Cobalt blue eyeliner, like Urban Decay 24/7 Glide-On Waterproof Eyeliner Pencil in Chaos is an amazing alternative to black or brown when you want to wear just a bit of color, too.
+Cobalt blue eyeliner, like Urban Decay 24/7 Glide-On Waterproof Eyeliner Pencil in Roxy is an amazing alternative to black or brown when you want to wear just a bit of colour, too.

+The early 2000s were icy, spicy, too pricey – and the makeup looks were frosty, too.
+Frosted pastel eyeshadows and icy lips are having a major comeback in 2024, but with a modern twist.
+“We’re in a total Y2K revival,” says Davy.
+“For some, it’s cringe; for others it’s heaven and so refreshing to break the cycle of the idea that frosty lips are outdated.”
+Gone are the powdery, patchy eyeshadows of the early aughts.
+We’ve moved into liquid-to-powder formulas like Glossier Skywash in Pool and VIOLETTE_FR Yeux Paint.
+Pair them with a glittery, shimmery (but not gloopy) lip gloss, like Half Magic MAGIC Drip in Frosty B*tch or Magic Brownie or the ultimate ‘90 throwback lip, MAC Cosmetics Lipglass.
+You may not be able to sing like Christina Aguilera, but you certainly can look like you belong in the “Come On Over” video.

 AdvertisementADVERTISEMENT